MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 2. It's less error-prone, since the promote operation ensures that the exact thing that you already tested in the source deployment (for example, `Staging`) will become active in the destination deployment (for example, `Production`).

-We recommend that all users take advantage of the automatically created `Staging` and `Production` environments, and do all releases directly to `Staging`, and then perform a `promote` from `Staging` to `Production` after performing the appropriate testing.
+We recommend that all users take advantage of the automatically created `Staging` and `Production` environments, and do all releases directly to `Staging`, and then `promote` from `Staging` to `Production` after the appropriate testing.

 ### Description parameter